Four Marines and gunman killed in Tennessee shootings

 "While it would be premature to speculate on the motives of the shooter at this time, we will conduct a thorough investigation of this tragedy and provide updates as they are available," the agency said in a statement.

-NBC reported that Abdulazeez was a naturalized American born in Kuwait and U.S. officials said law enforcement authorities were investigating whether he was inspired by Islamic State or a similar militant group.
+U.S. officials said law enforcement authorities are investigating whether he was inspired by Islamic State or a similar militant group.

-According to a resume believed to have been posted online by Abdulazeez, he attended high school in a Chattanooga suburb and graduated from the University of Tennessee with an engineering degree.
+"It is a heartbreaking circumstance for these individuals who have served our country with great valour to be killed in this fashion," he said in a statement from the Oval Office.

-"I remember him being very creative.
-He was a very light minded kind of individual.
-All his videos were always very unique and entertaining,” said Greg Raymond, 28, who worked with Abdulazeez on a high school television program.
+The suspect, seen driving an open-top Ford Mustang, is believed to have first gone to a joint military recruiting centre in a strip mall and sprayed it with gunfire, riddling the glass facade with bullet holes.

 Mary Winter, president of the Colonial Shores Neighborhood Association, said she had known Abdulazeez and his family for more than 10 years and was stunned at the crime.